 Soybeans are the most efficient source of protein per hectare in the world.
 From soy milk to tofu, soybean production is a key part of our global food system which many depend on.
-One of Danone's brands using soy is Alpro: converting everyone's minds and mouths to the wonders of plant-based.
-Since 2020, 100% of the soybeans used in Alpro's dairy alternative products are traceable to farm, with all soybeans sourced for our Alpro brand being ProTerra Segregated certified.
+One of Danone's brands using soy is Alpro.
+Since 2020, 100% of the soybeans used in Alpro's products are traceable to farm, with all soybeans sourced for our Alpro brand being ProTerra Segregated certified.